Uzodinma Nwala

-Timothy Uzodinma Nwala (born 20 March 1942) is a Nigerian professor of Philosophy.
-He is recorded as the father of contemporary African Philosophy and was the first Nigerian graduate in philosophy from an indigenous University.
+Timothy Uzodinma Nwala (born 20 March 1942) is a Nigerian professor of philosophy.
+He contributed to contemporary African Philosophy and was the first Nigerian graduate in philosophy from an indigenous university.
 The African Philosophy courses he developed later were adopted in the curricula of many universities in Africa and the United States.
 He is the author of the book, Igbo Philosophy.

 Nwala's idea of an East Central State Volunteer Services Corps just after the Nigerian Civil War contributed to the founding of the National Youth Service Corps by the Gowon administration of the Federal Government of Nigeria.
 Nwala was one of the pioneer members of the Peoples Democratic Party (PDP).
 He authored the initial drafts of the G-34 Memorandum and the PDP's first constitution.
 He was one of the founders and pioneer Executive General Secretary of modern Academic Staff Union of Universities (ASUU) and in that capacity, authored the ASUU Memorandum submitted to the Presidential Commission on Universities.
 He was National Vice-president, Nigerian Philosophical Association (NPA) from 1980 until 1982; and second National President, Nigerian Philosophical Association from 1982 to 1984.
 Nwala is the founding president of the Alaigbo Development Foundation.
 He delivered the 18th Inaugural Lecture of the University of Nigeria entitled, "The Otonti Nduka Mandate: From Tradition to Modernity".